sblevins-dev/sblevins-dev/README.md

 :man_technologist: **`Software Developer`**

+Full-Stack Developer | Specializing in JavaScript, Java, Angular & .NET

-I'm a full-stack developer specializing in JavaScript and Java.
-All my projects are built, starting from planning and designing up to solving problems with code.
-I bring a robust skill set to software development.
-Proficient in MERN stack, Java, and its related technologies.
-Eager for a role where I can further expand my knowledge and skills while contributing effectively to innovative projects.
+I'm a full-stack developer with hands-on experience in building enterprise-grade applications from the ground up—starting with planning and design through to implementation and deployment.
+I bring a robust skill set in both frontend and backend development, with proficiency in the MERN stack, .NET, Angular, and Java-based technologies.
+I thrive on solving real-world problems with clean, scalable code and collaborating on innovative, impactful projects.
+I’m now seeking a role where I can continue to grow technically while making meaningful contributions to a strong development team.

 ---